 Initially, complete introductions of both yourself and the customer, ensuring you gain an understanding of any experience they have had with PowerApps so far.

 Then please introduce the workshop, giving a brief overview of what each of the days will contain.
-More details on this can be found inline below.
+More details on this can be found inline below. req

 Topic 2: Power Platform Overview (45 mins)

-An introduction to what is PowerApps and how it fits into the O365 suite.
-Followed by a deep dive into the PowerApps studio This will provide an overview of the options for creating an app and the different components that can be used on an app.
+An introduction to what is PowerApps and how it fits into the O365 suite followed by a deep dive into the PowerApps studio.
+This will provide an overview of the options for creating an app and the different components that can be used on an app.
 Finally, in this section, you will run through 2 / 3 stories, showing examples of when PowerApps has made a large impact on an organization.

 N.B.
 There are more than 3 customer stories in the deck so please pick the more appropriate and the one you feel most comfortable